 - Congress’s belief and assurance on winning more seats in alliance with DMK

-- BJP’s where to go situation and waiting for a last minute call from any of the parties for an alliance
+- BJP’s where to go situation and waiting for the last minute call from any of the parties for an alliance

 - AIADMK’s silent and confused attitude